 Articles & Publications

-Jacob was also featured in the New Jersey Defense’s 2014 summer newsletter with a published article titled, “The Appellate Division Clarifies the Law of Nuisance, Trespass and Strict Liability in Connection with Environmental Claims and Denies the Expansion of a Breach of Good Faith and Fair Dealing to Third-Party Insurers”.
+Jacob was also featured in the New Jersey Defense’s newsletter with a published article titled, “The Appellate Division Clarifies the Law of Nuisance, Trespass and Strict Liability in Connection with Environmental Claims and Denies the Expansion of a Breach of Good Faith and Fair Dealing to Third-Party Insurers”.
 The article discusses the Appellate Division's decision to uphold the trial court's decision in Ross v.
 State Farm Fire & Casualty, et al., which was also published in the 2015 Middlesex County Bar Association’s fall newsletter, The Middlesex Advocate

 Other Articles – Authored and Co-Authored:

 - Does My Site Require a Vapor Intrusion Investigation?

 - Does Continuous Trigger Theory Apply When Multiple Property Owners Are Responsible for Environmental Contamination

 - The Class Action Fairness Act: What is it all about?